July 29th, 2021 | Building Personal Development Skills In the Shadow of The Imposter Syndrome.

 And then, all of a sudden, I noticed one little detail that changed the game for me.
-I watched a few episodes of a few podcasts and YouTube channels, and I came to the conclusion that I had a very wrong picture of the reality.
+I watched a few episodes of a few podcasts and YouTube channels, and I came to the conclusion that I had a very wrong picture of reality.

 On multiple occasions, Ali mentioned on his YouTube channel that he struggles writing his book – which is, ironically, dedicated to productivity.
 It came to my mind, “Hey, this is all so simple!
-You just sit down, plan the chapters one by one.
+You just sit down, and plan the chapters one by one.
 And then you simply write a book, one chapter per day.
 You place it on Amazon, tweet about it and that’s all.
 What’s your problem?”

 It came to my mind, “What’s the problem with buying a house?
 Especially when you have cash?
-You define in which neighborhood you wish to live, and you find the most undervalued property with the best potential – preferably a property situated in a prime location that needs renovation.
+You define in which neighbourhood you wish to live, and you find the most undervalued property with the best potential – preferably a property situated in a prime location that needs renovation.

 And then you find the best crew and renovate it.
 Done.”
-I just couldn’t believe that my idols – people who started their businesses as teenagers, dodged the university and became multimillionaires in their twenties – were too fearful to do something I could do with my eyes closed.
+I just couldn’t believe that my idols – people who started their businesses as teenagers, dodged university and became multimillionaires in their twenties – were too fearful to do something I could do with my eyes closed.

 And then I got enlightened.
 Most people are known for one or a few things that they learned to do well.
 They were consequent and milked this skill as much as they could.
 They are far from perfect in fact, and they miss many other basic skills.
 So, why would I feel intimidated?

 And as a matter of fact, no one is strong in absolutely everything.
-We naturally tend to pay more attention toward aspects of our work that we feel weak at rather than giving ourselves credit for our strengths.
+We naturally tend to pay more attention to aspects of our work that we feel weak at rather than giving ourselves credit for our strengths.
 I am sure that you, a person who is reading this, have at least a few good cards on your hand as well!

 The question is: how to build a brand on what you already have, plus how to extend your hand by picking more cards that best complement your (already good) cards.

 And, that’s all.
-Impostor syndrome all gone – and now it is all about polishing spoken English, developing my little YouTube channel (you are welcome to check it out ) and becoming more outspoken on the media.
+Impostor syndrome is all gone – and now it is all about polishing spoken English, developing my little YouTube channel (you are welcome to check it out ) and becoming more outspoken on the media.
 It will all be fine!

 And as a matter of fact, impostor syndrome is prevalent everywhere where you don’t have a clear endpoint to your career path.
 Only in sports, the ultimate success is clearly defined.
 When you win the Olympic gold medal, you are the king and no one can deny it.
 In all the other areas, you can always do better and get further than you already did.
 So, you need to develop some healthy distance to stay sane.

-Do you struggle with the impostor syndrome?
+Do you struggle with impostor syndrome?
 Or perhaps, you got over it as well?
 Please let me know in the comments and let’s chat!